Get

 When to Massage Your Dog

 Although you may think of lying face down on a massage table, covered in oil, and listening to relaxing music while a massage therapist works on your tight muscles, it doesn’t have to be so elaborate for your dog.
-You don’t need any equipment or special oils to massage your dog, but you should make sure that they’re comfortable and lying on a supportive surface.
+You don’t need any equipment or special oils to massage your dog, but you should ensure they’re comfortable and lying on a supportive surface.

-It’s important that your dog is relaxed and comfortable when you massage them and not overly energized or anxious.
+Your dog must be relaxed and comfortable when you massage them and not overly energized or anxious.
 Pick a quiet area in the home to perform the massage and make sure there aren’t many distractions.
 To make sure your dog is comfortable, only begin the massage once they’ve relieved themselves and at least 30 minutes after they’ve eaten.

 How to Massage Your Dog

-Throughout your dog’s massage, it’s important to remain relaxed and speak to them in a soothing manner.
-Make sure to reassure them regularly and watch for changes in their body language.
+Throughout your dog’s massage, it’s important to remain relaxed and soothingly speak to them.
+Reassure them and watch for changes in their body language.
 The massage should be gentle, regardless of the area of the body you’re working on.
 You can achieve this by using broad strokes with open hands.

 woman giving body massage to a dog